rklymentiev/py-for-neuro/chapters/chapter1.md

 </opt>
 </choice>

 **Exercise 1**.
 An RNA string is a string formed from the alphabet containing 'A', 'C', 'G', and 'U'.
-Given a DNA string corresponding to a coding strand, its transcribed RNA string is formed by replacing all occurrences of 'T' in with 'U'.
+Given a DNA string corresponding to a coding strand, its transcribed RNA string is formed by replacing all occurrences of 'T' with 'U'.
 Get the transcribed RNA string in all capital letters.

 <codeblock id="01_06">